ahristian/personal-web-project/README.md

 # personal-web-project

-## My personal web project will be about me as a CV.
+## My personal web project is about me as a CV.